kaditya25/game-engine/doc/final-project-instructions.md

 without explicit permission of one of the TAs.

 ## Running the final project
-To run the final project, follow the build/run instructions in README in the top-level GameEngine directory.
-Student autonomy protocols are compiled into an executable called, "student_autonomy_protocol".
-Instead of running example_autonomy_protocol, run the student_autonomy_protocol.
+To run the final project, follow the build/run instructions in `README.md` in the top-level `game-engine` directory.
+Student autonomy protocols are compiled into an executable called `student_autonomy_protocol`.
+Instead of running `example_autonomy_protocol`, run `student_autonomy_protocol`.